Asdivine Hearts Review (Switch)

 KEMCO/Exe Create has been in a habit of porting over their various RPGs to the Switch recently, and why not?
 They have tons in their library, and the Switch is quickly becoming the go-to system for RPGs of all flavors.
 While in recent years they’ve become more known for developing mobile-based games, a select few of their titles have trickled onto other platforms as well.
 Asdivine Hearts, originally released back in 2016 on other systems, is the latest one to hit the Nintendo Switch.

 Unfortunately, KEMCO RPGs often carry the stigma of being, more often than not, mediocre at best.
 Having played all of their offerings released on the Switch thus far, I can attest to that to an extent.
-None of them are necessarily bad, but each have some sort of flaw(s), whether that be from shaky gameplay mechanics, questionable microtransaction practices, or both.
+None of them are necessarily bad, but each has some sort of flaw(s), whether that be from shaky gameplay mechanics, questionable microtransaction practices, or both.
 But in my research, the general consensus is that Asdivine Hearts is one of the best KEMCO RPGs released to date.
 Today, I’ll be diving in to see if that is actually the case.

 Asdivine Hearts follows two orphans that have a run-in with one of two of the world’s deities (light, the other being shadow), who has had a “fall from grace”, so to speak.
 This deity has lived in balance with its shadow counterpart since the beginning of time, and is responsible for the creation and destruction of life itself.
 A year ago, however, this changed, with the light deity being kicked from its seat of power.
 The being, along with the orphans and a slew of other party members set out to not only restore the deity’s former glory, but also bring balance to the world again (by way of ensuring the shadow deity doesn’t throw everything out of whack in the light’s absence).